fbrowther/Determine-Factors-Influencing-Collision-and-Accidents-in-UK/README.md

 # Project-2

 ### Brief Introduction
 This is an ETL project.
-As a part of this project, it is required to extract, transform and load the cleaned data onto a database.
+As a part of this project, it was required to extract, transform and load the cleaned data onto a database.
 Either a relational database such as PostgreSQL or non-relational database (MongoDB) can be chosen depending on the use case and the relationship of the data that exist within this dataset.
-After loading, the stored database can then be accessed/queried by the relevant personel to analyse and derive insights to solve the business problem successfully.
+After loading, the stored database can then be accessed and queried to analyse and derive insights to solve the business problem successfully.

 ### ETL
 The ETL process of Extraction, Transformation and Loading hence forms an integral part of the entire data pipeline.